amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 ## Step 1.
 Request a Login with Amazon access token

-A Login with Amazon (LWA) access token authorizes your application to take certain actions on behalf of a seller.
+A Login with Amazon (LWA) access token authorizes your application to take certain actions on behalf of a selling partner.
 An LWA access token expires one hour after it is issued.

 **Note about restricted operations.** An LWA access token must be included in calls to all operations *except* restricted operations, which return Personally Identifiable Information (PII).
 When calling restricted operations, instead of including an LWA access token, you include a Restricted Access Token (RDT).
 For information about getting RDTs and calling restricted operations, see [Tutorial: Get an RDT and call restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#tutorial-get-an-rdt-and-call-restricted-operations) the Tokens API Use Case Guide.